JHAhmed/FinTrack/README.md

 ![image](https://user-images.githubusercontent.com/85795507/211553367-7092643a-f535-47c0-9c58-1353270e342b.png)

+#### You only need to do the following steps once

-Download the project files and run it locally as an HTML file.
-Go to configure settings and paste your spreadsheet link the given field.
+Download the project files and run it locally as an HTML file. **Go to configure settings and paste your spreadsheet link the given field.**
 Copy the given email address and share your spreadsheet with it.

 ![image](https://user-images.githubusercontent.com/85795507/211554128-bf2771ae-aa26-4ea7-8ac5-2d41211f199d.png)